Gullux123/greenbuds-web-projects/README.md

 ### 2. Infitech Solutions

-A business website developed using HTML, CSS, and JavaScript.
+A business-oriented website developed as part of my frontend development work during the internship.

 **Technologies:** HTML, CSS, JavaScript